camorena/upscale/README.md

-# ScaleUp AI Suite
+# UpScale AI Suite

-**ScaleUp** is an AI-powered platform tailored for small businesses.
+**UpScale** is an AI-powered platform tailored for small businesses.
 It offers modular, cutting-edge tools for automating customer support, generating marketing content, managing invoices, and tracking analytics with ease.

 ## 🚀 Features